 James "Danger" Harvey has always had a passion for art.
 In high school it was common practice for him to turn in his math tests covered in doodles and funny character drawings.
 He has always been a "Jack of all trades," holding jobs such as junkyard puller, strip club bouncer / DJ, landscaper and carpenter.
 Danger was able to funnel his first love for art into tattooing and is the owner of Skin Gallery Tattoo.
 He dedicates all of his time and energy into art and tattooing, which he believes are one in the same and should be without boundaries.
 He is not particular to any one style of tattooing and finds that his natural talent is proficient in all genres.
 Reflecting his middle name, Danger tends to live life on the edge as he is trained in the Israeli self-defense system, Krav Maga, an avid motorcyclist, and overall adrenaline addict.

 With over 20 years in the tattoo industry, Jime Litwalk does his best to pass on his experience and knowledge to the other competitors.
-His tattoo and illustration career has brought him numerous awards, magazine mentions and feature articles.
+Fast-paced and precise, Litwalk has built up a solid clientele from his years of travel on the international tattoo circuit.
+Litwalk works in Orlando at Hart and Huntington and at his private studio located at the Steadfast Brand headquarters.
+His tattoo and illustration career has brought him numerous awards, magazine mentions, and feature articles.
 While he is comfortable tattooing in almost any genre, Litwalk's passion is in his signature animated "classic new skool" style.
-This married father of two is a true perfectionist and is returning from season 3 and this time he has no intentions of allowing the first place title slip away.
+This married father of two is a true perfectionist and his work has been featured on multiple TV shows including, "The Real World," "The Life of Ryan," and "Nitro Circus."

 During a ten year stint in the US Air Force, Joey "Hollywood" Hamilton became widely exposed to tattoos and immediately fell in love with the art.
 After getting out of the service, he began refining his technique in Florida before establishing himself in Sin City.
 Today, Hamilton travels all around the country to promote his work and is primarily known for his realism and photo reproduction skills.
 Although he may come off as arrogant, Hamilton really has a "Hollywood" laid back persona, but he is here to show that he is a fierce competitor who should not be underestimated.